Posterno/posterno/readme.txt

 Please note that using Posterno does NOT guarantee compliance to GDPR.
 Posterno gives you general information and tools, but is NOT meant to serve as complete compliance package.
 As the owner of your website, it is your responsibility to ensure that your site is compliant with the regulations.
 Please always contact an attorney for accurate information, we are not responsible for your website GDPR compliance and we can’t be held accountable for any legal issues.

 == Changelog ==

+= 1.2.8 17th Februrary 2020 =

+- Added: compatibility with upcoming restaurants menu free extension.
+- Tweak: new filter to load custom fields' configuration for CarbonFields library.
+- Tweak: removed underlines when forced by themes.
+- Tweak: minor code cleanup.
+- Fix: logout url in dashboard page not printing correct url when using default menu.

 = 1.2.7 5th Februrary 2020 =